 - Create thought leadership

 - Receive validation from search engines

 Small businesses can use content syndication to start a blog.
 Large companies can use content syndication to widen the reach of a new campaign.

 It depends.
 Although content syndication can expand your reach by using other brands’ audiences as a launching board, there can be perils to intertwining your brand with another.
 Here are some of the concerns you face.

 - List quality – This applies mostly to the email space.
-Does the brand send out your content on your behalf have a quality list?
+Does the brand send out your content on your behalf and have a quality list?
 Do they have an engaged audience of willing readers?
 Do they clean and hygiene their list properly?

 - Duplicate content penalties – there are some SEO penalties for having duplicate content on more than one website.
 Often, this effect is nominal and worth the exchange to gain access to another brand’s audience.
 There are ways to avoid this.
 You can delist your brand’s version of the post to keep yourself in the clear.
 Or you can do content syndication.

 - Referral traffic – Because readers can consume your content without ever being on your website, it isn’t the best source of referral traffic.
-Try to not think of syndication as a source of direct website traffic.
+Try not to think of syndication as a source of direct website traffic.
 It’s a better tool for brand awareness, thought leadership, content visibility, etc.

 How should you choose who redistributes your content?

 Make sure the organization that you select to republish your content meets the following requirements: